Dương Quỳnh Hoa: Critic of the status-quo

-Following the war she administered a children's hospital in the newly renamed Ho Chi Minh City.
+Following the war Hoa founded and became the director of the Centre of Pediatrics, Development and Health in the now renamed Ho Chi Minh City.

 After the reunification of the country, Hoa eventually became a vocal critic of the new government.
 She stated "I have been a communist all my life, but now I've seen the realities of Communism, and it is a failure — mismanagement, corruption, privilege, repression.
 My ideals are gone."

 Hoa also attacked the cadres who later moved into the south after the reunification, who she felt were inattentive to southern regional characteristics and sensitivities.
 She was particularly critical of the forced land collectivisation programs, noting that some southern peasants went to the NLF due to their policy of land reform, whereas South Vietnam had been proponents of land policies that were favourable to the landed gentry.
 Of the northerners who came to the south, she expressed her contempt, saying that "They behave as though they conquered us."
 At the time, the failure of the rice harvest and declining food rations had seen record levels of malnutrition at the hospital that she ran.

 In 1990, she declared to Karnow that "Communism has been catastrophic.
 Party officials have never understood the need for rational development.
 They've been hypnotized by Marxist slogans that have lost validity — if they were ever valid.
 They are outrageous."
 Talking of the corruption practiced by the officials and their wives, she said that it was equivalent to what occurred in South Vietnam: "This is very much a feudal society, whatever its ideological veneer."